alex-courtis/way-displays/CONTRIBUTING.md

 Please raise an [issue](https://github.com/alex-courtis/way-displays/issues), fork the repository and raise a [PR](https://github.com/alex-courtis/way-displays/pulls).

+## Dependencies

+* GNU make
+* gcc or clang
+* wayland
+* wayland-protocols
+* wlroots
+* libinput
+* yaml-cpp

+Most will be available if you are running a wlroots based compositor like sway.

+yaml-cpp will need to be installed via your distribution's package manager.

 ## Development

 gcc is the default for packaging reasons, however clang is preferred.